Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 On many levels, I am SO happy to be here.
 Being back in Bangkok has made me feel so relaxed.
 Most of it looks exactly the same as it did two and a half years ago, albeit with a LOT more free wifi, to my great joy.

 The prices certainly are welcome, too.
-After Australia, Japan, Dubai, and Europe, our wallets have taken a fair beating.
-Mario and I always knew we’d have to balance out our expensive travels with several months on the cheap, and there’s no better place to live cheaply than here.
+After Australia, Japan, Dubai, and Europe, my wallets has taken a fair beating.
+I always knew I’d have to balance out my expensive travels with several months on the cheap, and there’s no better place to live cheaply than here.

 But I’m concerned about something else.